Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

-(by using \eqref{blue}) and the number of green hyperedges is also at most this number by Claim \ref{clmbad} (indeed, any deleted red edge that was colored green, was contained in at most $\binom{r}{2}-2$ red hyperedges, so a green edge is in at most $\binom{r}{2}-2$ green hyperedges).
-Therefore the total number of hyperedges is at most
+Moreover, we claim that the number of green hyperedges in $\cH$ is at most $\binom{r}{2}-2$ times the number of green edges of $G$ -- indeed, by Claim \ref{clmbad}, any (special) red edge of $G$ that was recolored green, was originally contained in at most $\binom{r}{2}-2$ red hyperedges (which were all recolored to become green hyperedges).
+Thus a green edge of $G$ is in at most $\binom{r}{2}-2$ green hyperedges of $\cH$ and every green hyperedge contains a green edge.
+Therefore, the number of green hyperedges in $\cH$ is at most $\left(\binom{r}{2}-2\right)(y-x).$